fg24davies/CV/README.md

 ### Communicator
 As a restaurant manager I communicated with my staff, suppliers, customers on a daily basis.
 I feel confident in being able to communicate with a wide range of people At Makers I used these communication skills to lead team stand ups and retros.
 I presented the technical demo of two team projects to my cohort and wider audience, answering questions confidently.
+Enjoyed teaching, communicate with someone how to do something

 ### Empathizer
 I create a personalized approach to everyone and am able to see their differences and specialties.
 As a teaching assistant, it was my job to understand student’s particular struggles, responding with a kind and patient manner meant I could design a program of work for them to help them reach their full potential.